 Voluntary Retirement Meaning

 Voluntary retirement is the decision to retire before the official retirement age, typically to enjoy life, pursue other interests, or because of attractive early retirement packages offered by employers.
-This can be initiated by the employee or the employer through a Voluntary Retirement Scheme (VRS).
+This can be initiated by the employee or the employer through VRS.

 Key Aspects of Voluntary Retirement